-Cataracts eye infections treatment include refractive lens exchange in which the natural lens is replaced with an artificial intraocular lens.
-This is one of the most prompt and harmless treatments which is nowadays completed in less than 30 minutes.
-The procedure is commenced with advanced femtosecond laser technology.
+Cataracts eye infection treatment includes a refractive lens exchange in which the natural lens replacement occurs with an artificial intraocular lens.
+This is one of the most prompt and harmless treatments which is nowadays complete in less than 30 minutes.
+The procedure commences with the advancement in femtosecond laser technology.
 In this process, the patient can choose his eye lens power and can even select one with a better vision.

 AMD or age-related macular degeneration

-This is another age oriented eye infection affecting people over 65 years age group.
-In AMD, the macula is broken down.
+This is another eye infection due to aging that affects people over 65 years, age group.
+In AMD, the macula breaks down.
 The macula is the middle part of our retina that allows us to view visuals in detail.
 Though AMD is an age-related process, it can be exacerbated by bad lifestyle choices including habits like poor diet, being obese or smoking.

 AMD is of two types known as wet and dry AMD.
 In both cases, the waste deposits are formed under retina blocking the nutrients passage into the cells.
 This can result in cell death and blurring of vision.

-Besides these categorized diseases, there are several common eye infection which can cause a nuisance in our day-to-day life.
+Besides these categories of diseases, there are several common eye infection which can cause a nuisance in our day-to-day life.
 Let’s get to know them in brief.

-Also known as pink eye, every human being might have observed or experienced this common eye infection in his or her lifetime.
+Also known as pink eye, every human being experiences this common eye infection in his or her lifetime.
 Being highly contagious, this is a common eye infection that spreads quickly among children.
 The origin or conjunctivitis is bacterial or viral.
-Even infants can get such infection which is termed as gonococcal and chlamydial conjunctivitis occurring during birth.
+Even infants can get such infections such as gonococcal and chlamydial conjunctivitis occurring during birth.
 The chances increase if the pregnant mother is suffering from any type of sexually transmitted disease.

 Viral and fungal keratitis-